vikas0809/kickstarter-analysis/README.md

 The values of goal amount is very scattered.Range is too wide to do a perform any analysis/see a trend.

-The currency amount is not specified i.e. if the goal and pledged amoont is in USD or do we need to convert.
+The currency amount is not specified i.e. if the goal and pledged amount is in USD or do we need to convert.

 The information provided in launched_at and deadline coloumn is not human readable.We had to perform coversion to make that readable.